Vakiyama/.dotfiles/README.md

-my dotfiles, including home manager config
+My dotfiles, including home manager config.

-the goal is to replace all (most) dotfiles with nix home manager for that smooth declarative experience
+The goal is to replace all (most) dotfiles with nix home manager for that smooth declarative experience

-## currently tracked by home manager:
+## Currently tracked by home manager:
 * starship